-11 Notice that these are commands, which means that they are things that we can and must do.
+&lt;sup>7 Notice that these are commands, which means that they are things that we can and must do.
 We have the Holy Spirit to help us, but we must take the initiative.

-12 Dear me, we aren't used to exhortations like this!
+&lt;sup>8 Dear me, we are not used to exhortations like this!
 I would rather hear, "Rejoice in the Lord always . . ."
 So what does James want?
-Well, all along his letter has been an exercise in 'tough love'; we have seen 'filthiness and overflow of evil', 'malignant thoughts', 'foolish fellow', 'uncontrollable evil, full of deadly poison', 'bitter envy and selfish ambition', 'unruliness and every foul practice', 'adulterers and adulteresses', 'enemy of God'-all in all, not a pretty picture.
-I take it that James is saying that we have a long way to go in our spiritual growth.
-There is no room for spiritual pride or self-contentedness, or a conquering hero complex; if we really want to walk with God we need to fall on our faces before Him, put our mouth in the dust-in short, try to see our sin as He sees it.
+Well, all along his letter has been an exercise in 'tough love'; we have seen "filthiness and overflow of evil", "malignant thoughts", "foolish fellow", "uncontrollable evil, full of deadly poison", "bitter envy and selfish ambition", "unruliness and every foul practice", "adulterers and adulteresses", "enemy of God"-all in all, not a pretty picture.
+I take it that James is saying that there is no room for spiritual pride or self-contentedness, or a conquering hero complex; if we really want to walk with God we need to fall on our faces before Him, put our mouth in the dust-in short, try to see our sin as He sees it.